- Out-of-School Time Videos

 City of Albuquerque: The Food Service Program for Children provides meals in City community centers, parks, schools, apartment complexes, public housing, churches and at non-profit organizations.

 Children, Youth and Families (CYFD) and Public Education Department (PED): The Summer Food Service Program provides nutritious meals to children during the summer months.
 When school lets out for the summer, children ages 1 through 18 can receive free nutritious meals.
-NOTE: the information on the web site has been updated for 2018 for the CYFD meal sites, but the PED locations still show the 2017 information.
-They are working on getting those updates completed as soon as possible.
+NOTE: Information for both PED and CYFD food sites appears to be fully updated for 2018, now.

 Spring Break Meals: KOB-TV story about Spring Break Meals available this year through Boys and Girls Clubs of Central New Mexico in collaboration with APS.